rphair/frankenwallet/docs/prepare/password-strategy.md

 parent: Preparation
 title: Password strategy
 ---
-# More about passwords & encryption
+# More about encryption passwords

 (based on the original author's operational experience as a UNIX & security administrator)